 Joints, or the spaces between 2 or more bones, are found throughout the body.
 Joints allow different degrees of movements that change the position of bones, since bones are too rigid to bend without damage.
 Joints are located between each vertebrae and provide flexibility and stability within the vertebral column.

-At each disc level, a pair of spinal nerves exits and passes into the arms and legs.
+At each disk level, a pair of spinal nerves exits and passes into the arms and legs.
 The spinal cord (which runs through the middle of the vertebrae) and the spinal nerves act as a "telephone" to allow messages, or impulses, to travel to the brain and then to the arms and legs to control sensation and movement.

 What happens to the structure of the spine as people age?

-Intervertebral discs have a fiber-like ring (annulus) and a gelatin-like center (nucleus).
-As people age, the nucleus of the disc begins to "dry up," reducing the effectiveness of the shock-absorbing quality of the discs.
+Intervertebral disks have a fiber-like ring (annulus) and a gelatin-like center (nucleus).
+As people age, the nucleus of the disk begins to "dry up," reducing the effectiveness of the shock-absorbing quality of the discs.
 As this protection is lost, daily activities can wear down the vertebrae, causing the development of jagged edges (called bony spurs) on the vertebrae.
 Bone spurs can cause pressure to be applied to the spinal cord and nerves.